laurenra7/HttpGetCommonsHttpClient/README.md

 # HttpGetCommonsHttpClient
-Test HTTP GET using the old [Apache Commons HttpClient](http://hc.apache.org/httpclient-3.x/) which was widely used but has been replaced by [HttpComponents](http://hc.apache.org/).
+Test HTTP GET using the old Apache Commons [HttpClient](http://hc.apache.org/httpclient-3.x/) which was widely used but has been replaced by [HttpClient](http://hc.apache.org/httpcomponents-client-ga/index.html) from [Apache HttpComponents](http://hc.apache.org/).
 The Spring Framework uses HttpComponents under the covers.

 ### Build